Pete Titanic

-Peter David Titanic (August 13, 1920 – January 20, 2014) was a Canadian football player who played for the Toronto Argonauts.
+Peter David Titanic (August 13, 1920 – January 20, 2014) was a Canadian professional football player who played for the Toronto Argonauts.
 He won the Grey Cup with them in 1946, 1947 and 1950.
 He previously played for the Toronto Balmy Beach Beachers.
 After his football career he worked for Leon's Furniture, retiring in 1988.
 He lived in Markham, Ontario in his later years, where he died in January 2014 of Alzheimer's disease.